 Stance (Read for how to align yourself while standing at your desk!)

-Once you've got your workspace created, read more on how to move within in.
-And make sure you've also set up some sort of reaching/hanging space for your upper body movement.
+Once you've got your workspace created, read more on how to move within it.
+Make sure you've also set up some sort of reaching/hanging space for your upper body movement.
+And for "recess" ideas, check out "You're The P.E.
+Teacher Now!"